kmrov/coins/README.md

 With optional `--continue` parameter, it assumes that lots are already fetched, just processing them where needed.

-Finally, it outputs the full number of lots and percentages of lots with nonempty year and lots issued in 2000 or later.
+Finally, it outputs the full number of lots and percentages of lots with empty year and lots issued in 1999 or earlier.